BLOCXTECH/ledger-blocx-guide/README.md

 make DEBUG=1
 ```

-- Now below command will load blocx application to your ledger nanos
+- Now, below command will load blocx application to your ledger nanos

 ```javascript
 make load
 ```

-#### Note: During make load there will be some confirmations in ledger.
+#### Note: During make load command, there will be some conformations in ledger.